Cornrows: Americas

-Cornrows have made a comeback in the United States in the 1960s and 1970s, and returned again during the 1990s and 2000s.
+Cornrows gained in popularity in the United States in the 1960s and 1970s, and again during the 1990s and 2000s.
 In the 2000s, some athletes wore cornrows, including NBA basketball players Allen Iverson, Rasheed Wallace, and Latrell Sprewell.
-Many female mixed martial artists who have more than jaw-length hair choose to wear cornrows for their fights as it prevents their hair from obscuring their vision as they move.
+Some female mixed martial artists have chosen to wear cornrows for their fights as it prevents their hair from obscuring their vision as they move.